Profitable Engineering

 Why This Book Now

 The pressure on technology teams has changed.
-Shipping is no longer enough.
+Shipping is no longer enough, and AI has made that truth harder to ignore.

 What if your teams could move fast without heroics, and the business could see the value?